stykers/pagermaid/INSTALL.md

 ## Quick start
 If your system is compatible with docker, and you want a snappy and supported environment, docker is the way for you.
-Tho this will limit system-wide utilities to inside the container.
+Tho this will limit system-wide utilities to within the container.

 Create your application at https://my.telegram.org/, and run this command: